FreeAndFair/ColoradoRLA/docs/89_glossary.md

 solicitation.

-* **risk-limiting audit (RLA)** - A procedure for manually checking a sample of ballots (or voter-verifiable records) that is guaranteed to have a large, pre-specified chance of correcting the reported outcome if the reported outcome is wrong.
+* **risk-limiting audit (RLA)** - A procedure for manually checking a sample of ballot (cards) (or other voter-verifiable records) that is guaranteed to have a large, pre-specified chance of correcting the reported outcome if the reported outcome is wrong.
 (An outcome is wrong if it disagrees with the outcome that a full hand count would show.)
 One paper describing risk-limiting audits is located at https://www.stat.berkeley.edu/~stark/Preprints/gentle12.pdf.

 * **state administrator** - The designated person who possesses RLA administrative user